jhallen/joes-sandbox/fpga/i2c_monitor/README.md

-# I2C Bus Monitor
+# I2C Bus / SMBUS Monitor

 This converts a cheap Cyclone-II EP2C5T144 "minimum system board" into a nice I2C bus monitor.
-It converts I2C into a readable ASCII format and sends it over an 3.3V TTL-level RS-232 interface.
+It converts I2C into a readable ASCII format and sends it over a 3.3V TTL-level RS-232 interface.
 You can use a USB to TTL-level RS-232 cable to connect this to a PC.
-You could perform long-term monitoring of an I2C bus by enabling loggin in Minicom or some other similar serial communications program.
+You could perform long-term monitoring of an I2C bus by enabling logging in Minicom or some other similar serial communications program.

 ## Board

-You can get these on [EBay](ttp://www.ebay.com/itm/ALTERA-FPGA-Cyclone-II-EP2C5T144-Minimum-System-Development-Board-/201070505640?hash=item2ed0bc6ea8:g:13IAAMXQrhdTRPs4):
+Here is an Altera "Minimum system board" that you can buy on EBay.
+Search for "Altera Board".

 [EP2C5T144 Board](https://github.com/jhallen/joes-sandbox/tree/master/fpga/i2c_monitor/mp2c5board.jpg)